Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Is Mr Organic an ethical Jam & Spreads brand?

-Mr Organic sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table, making it a strong ethical choice in this category.
-It performs well in environmental responsibility, animal welfare, and people-focused practices, though it has not yet obtained Ethical Accreditation.
-If it applied, this could further highlight its commitment to ethical and sustainable business practices.
+Clearspring sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table, making it a strong ethical choice in this category.
+It performs well across organic sourcing, environmental reporting, animal welfare, and non-GMO policies, though its Vegetarian/Vegan Verified rating receives an acceptable rather than top mark.
+Clearspring holds Ethical Innovator Status, and applying for Ethical Accreditation could further formalise its commitment to ethical and sustainable business practices.

 Is The Groovy Food Company an ethical Jam & Spreads brand?

 The Groovy Food Company sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and is considered a responsible choice in this category.
-It excels in organic sourcing, environmental stewardship, and animal welfare, although it has not secured Ethical Accreditation.
-Applying for this accreditation could further demonstrate its dedication to ethical and sustainable practices.
+It performs well across organic sourcing, environmental reporting, and animal welfare, though its Genetic Modification rating receives an acceptable rather than top mark.
+The brand holds Ethical Innovator Status, and applying for Ethical Accreditation could further demonstrate its dedication to ethical and sustainable practices.

 Is Hilltop an ethical Jam & Spreads brand?

 Hilltop sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table, reflecting its commitment to ethical practices in this category.
-It performs well in environmental responsibility, organic sourcing, and ethical innovation, though it has not yet achieved Ethical Accreditation.
-Securing this accreditation could further reinforce Hilltop’s dedication to sustainable and responsible business practices.
+It performs well in organic sourcing and animal welfare, though its Environmental Report, Genetic Modification, and Vegetarian/Vegan Verified ratings receive acceptable rather than top marks.
+Hilltop holds Ethical Innovator Status, and securing Ethical Accreditation could further reinforce its dedication to sustainable and responsible business practices.

 Is Sweet Freedom an ethical Jam & Spreads brand?

 Sweet Freedom sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and is recognised as an ethical option in this category.
-It performs strongly in non-GMO policies, environmental responsibility, and animal welfare, though it has not yet achieved Ethical Accreditation.
-If it applied, this could further showcase its commitment to ethical and sustainable business practices.
+It performs strongly across environmental reporting, animal welfare, and non-GMO policies, though it falls short in its Organic rating.
+The brand holds Ethical Innovator Status, and applying for Ethical Accreditation could further showcase its commitment to ethical and sustainable business practices.

 Is Meridian an ethical Jam & Spreads brand?

 Meridian sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and meets the ethical standard for this category.
-It performs well in organic sourcing, environmental responsibility, and animal welfare, though it has not attained Ethical Accreditation.
-Applying for this accreditation could further highlight Meridian’s commitment to ethical and sustainable business practices.
+It performs well across organic sourcing, environmental reporting, and animal welfare, though its Genetic Modification rating receives an acceptable rather than top mark.
+As an Ethical Innovator, Meridian is recognised for its progressive approach, and applying for Ethical Accreditation could further highlight its commitment to ethical and sustainable business practices.

 Is Pip & Nut an ethical Jam & Spreads brand?

 Pip & Nut sits above the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and is regarded as an ethical choice in this category.
-It performs well in environmental reporting, sustainability commitments, and non-GMO practices, though it has not yet secured Ethical Accreditation.
-If it applied, this could further underline its dedication to ethical and sustainable business practices.
+It performs well in environmental reporting, animal welfare, and non-GMO practices, though it falls short in its Organic rating and receives an acceptable mark for Vegetarian/Vegan Verified.
+The brand holds Ethical Innovator Status, and applying for Ethical Accreditation could further underline its dedication to ethical and sustainable business practices.

 Is Bodrum an ethical Jam & Spreads brand?